Borden (company): Growth

 The company changed its name to "Borden's Condensed Milk Company" in 1899.
 It suffered a legal setback in 1912, when a federal appellate court held that the Borden Ice Cream Co. (a competitor whose ownership included one "Charles Borden") could sell ice cream under the Borden name because Borden's Condensed Milk sold only milk, not ice cream, but the limit on its products was short-lived.
 It became the Borden Company in 1919 and expanded rapidly, buying numerous dairies, ice cream manufacturers, cheese producers, and mincemeat processors.
 Taking advantage of its many herds of cattle, the company became involved in rendering and the manufacture of adhesives.
 In World War II, Borden pioneered the American manufacture of non-dairy creamer, instant coffee and powdered foods.

-Borden became a holding company in 1929, but its operations were reunified in 1936 and its subsidiaries became divisions.
+In 1929, Borden was reorganized as a holding company for four separate entities: Borden's Food Products Company, Inc., Borden's Dairy Products Company, Inc., Borden's Ice Cream and Milk Company, Inc., and Borden's Cheese & Produce Company, Inc. However, in 1936 its operations were reunified, and these subsidiaries became divisions.

+Borden's fictitious spokesperson, Jane Ellison, was introduced in 1929.
+The recipe for "Magic Lemon Cream Pie", the ancestor of the Key lime pie, is attributed to her, found in a Borden promotional brochure from 1931.

 Borden and other dairy companies were investigated in 1938 for violations of the Sherman Antitrust Act, but the charges were dropped after Borden signed a consent decree in 1940.
-Borden's fictitious spokesperson, Jane Ellison, was introduced in 1929.

 Borden milk products in Canada began with condensed milk in Quebec and East Coast with headquarters in Montreal.
 Borden's Canadian operational head office moved to Toronto in 1931 when it acquired City Dairy.
 The old City Dairy Stables on Spadina Crescent was renamed Borden Stables and now part of the University of Toronto.
-Borden's Canadian operations slowly disappeared with Quebec operations to Agropur in 1976 and Ontario operations to Silverwood Dairy in 1980.
+Borden's Canadian operations slowly disappeared, with Quebec operations being sold to Agropur in 1976 and Ontario operations to Silverwood Dairy in 1980.

 In the 1950s, Borden moved into the printing ink, fertilizer, and polyvinyl chloride (PVC) plastics business.
 By 1961, it was making 7 percent of all raw PVC in the United States.
 By 1968, Borden's international chemical and petroleum divisions had grown so large that Borden created the Borden Inc. International division to manage them.
 The company owned the Danish company Cocio from 1976 to 1999.